BelowParallelStudios/LD38_WorldUnderSiege/README.md

 # LD38_WorldUnderSiege

-game created for Ludum Dare 38
+World Under Siege is a small game created by Ian T. for Ludum Dare 38.
+The theme for Ludum Dare 38 was "A Small World".
+The game was created over a 48 hour period.

+To play the game, download the WorldUnderSiege_LD38.exe file, then run it.